WeihanLi/dotnet-exec/README.md

 ### CompilerType

 By default, it would use the `SimpleCodeCompiler` to compile the code, you can customize with the `--compiler-type` option, and you can use `-a`/`--advanced` for `--compiler-type=advanced`

-### Web Framework

-By default, the compiler would include the default framework `Microsoft.NETCore.App` reference, if you want to include the `Microsoft.AspNetCore.App` framework reference, you can use the `-w`/`--web` option